Efficient End-to-end Language Model Fine-tuning on Graphs

 \subsection{Computation Complexity Analysis}

-\textbf{LLM Complexity Analysis.} Suppose $N$ is the total number of nodes and $C$ is the computation complexity of encoding one node feature by LLMs.
-The total computation complexity of LLM encoding in the proposed LEADING algorithm is $\cO(NC)$, which has a nice linear scaling in terms of graph size (number of nodes) but is independent of the graph density (number of edges).
+\textbf{LM Complexity Analysis.} Suppose $N$ is the total number of nodes and $C$ is the computation complexity of encoding one node feature by LMs.
+Additionally, let $P$ stand for the average encoding times per node in LEADING and $Q$ is the average encoding time per node in existing scalable GNNs, such as GraphSAGE or GAS \cite{fey2021gnnautoscale}.
+Then, the total computation complexity of LM encoding is $\cO(PNC)$ for LEADING and $\cO(QNC)$ for other baselines.
+Given that $P \ll Q$ (where $P$ is constant and equals 2 in our experiments), as discussed in Section \ref{sec:redundancy} and shown in Figure \ref{fig:encode_gnn}, LEADING evidently achieves better computation efficiency.

 Regarding memory complexity, suppose $\cO(S)$ is the memory complexity for executing forward and backward propagation per node.
 For the mini-batch sampling, suppose $T$ and $B$ are the batch sizes of target nodes and neighbor nodes, respectively.
 Typically, we have $B \gg T$.
-Then the total memory complexity for LEADING is $\cO(TS)$, which is the same as training LLMs without using graphs.
+Then the total memory complexity for LEADING is $\cO(TS)$, which is the same as training LMs without using graphs.
 It is much lower than the normal GNN training strategy whose memory complexity is $\cO((B+T)S)$.
-These complexity analyses indicate the intriguing scalability of LEADING in the LLM phase.
+These complexity analyses indicate the intriguing scalability of LEADING in the LM phase.

-\textbf{GNN Complexity Analysis.} Suppose $N$ is the total number of nodes, $L$ is the number of propagation layers, and $H$ is the size of hidden units, and $M$ is the number of edges.
-Performing one feature aggregation in GNNs requires a sparse-dense matrix multiplication, which involves approximately $\cO(MH)$ operations.
-Consequently, the computation complexity for both forward feature aggregations and backward gradient aggregations in GNNs is approximately $\cO(2LMH)$ per epoch.
-It is worth noting that LEADING has fewer layers $L$ compared to existing approaches as described in Section~\ref{sec:implicit}.
+\textbf{GNN Complexity Analysis.} Due to the variety of downstream GNN structures used in baselines, which are not the focus of this section, we use the GraphSAGE an an example to simplify the complexity analysis and directly demonstrate the superior efficiency of our model.
+Suppose $N$ is the total number of nodes, $L$ is the number of propagation layers, and $H$ is the size of hidden units, and $R$ is the number of sampled neighbors of each node.
+The time complexity of GraphSAGE is $\cO(R^{L}NH^2)$ \cite{li2021training}.
+It is worth noting that LEADING has fewer layers $\Tilde{L} \ll L$ compared to existing approaches as described in Section~\ref{sec:implicit}.
 This reduction in the number of layers contributes to lowering the overall computation cost in feature aggregation.